pact-foundation/pact-specification/README.md

 #### Query strings are stored as Map instead of strings

-Currently the query strings are stored as a single string, e.g.:
+In previous versions, the query strings are stored as a single string, e.g.:

 ```json
 "request": {